KRTechnology/kracada-mvp/README.md

 # Kracada MVP

 A comprehensive lifestyle blog and platform built with Next.js 15, featuring job listings, news articles, lifestyle posts, CV optimization services, quizzes, hotels & restaurants, and more.
-Kracada serves as a one-stop destination for everything important to users in Nigeria
+Kracada serves as a one-stop destination for everything important to users in Nigeria.

 ## Table of Contents